Farah Damji: Latest arrest and sentencing

 Within a few days of her release she had begun a relationship on Bumble with diplomat Dr Nigel Gould-Davies, using the false name of Noor Higham.
 Two months into the relationship, she began a campaign of stalking against Gould-Davies, using various fake identities to secretly send malicious claims about him to his employers and on a Twitter profile and website, and making fraudulent purchases on his credit cards, while maintaining a seemingly normal relationship with him and stealing his passport to ensure he would have to stay with her for Christmas rather than travelling to Spain to see his mother.
 Her deception was uncovered when Gould-Davies saw a photograph of Damji online and recognised the woman he knew as Noor Higham; he reported her to the police.

 In March 2024 Damji was arrested at London's Heathrow Airport on the charges of theft of passport, harassment and fraud by the misuse of credit card relating to her ex-boyfriend.
 She was held on remand at the HM Prison Bronzefield.
 On 7 May 2025 Damji was convicted of stalking, theft and two counts of fraud by false representation.
-Covering all of those offences she was sentenced to six years in custody on 11 July 2025.
-In September 2025, she was transferred to HM Prison Eastwood Park to serve out her sentence.
+Covering all of those offences she was sentenced to six years on 11 July 2025.
+In her sentencing remarks, HHJ Greenberg noted that Damji had "engaged in a campaign of what can only be described as psychological torture" and had shown "not one iota of remorse for your behaviour or the harm that you have done".
+In September 2025, Damji was transferred to HM Prison Eastwood Park to serve out her sentence.

+On 14 January 2026 the Court of Appeal dismissed Damji's appeals against sentence and conviction.
+The judges noted that "there is clearly an escalation, at the very least, of the seriousness of the accused's offending", and that "the accused's attitude was such that there was a significant risk, in our judgment, that there would be further offending in the future, with the requisite risk of serious harm involved".